-Party/Parties: one or more Parties who have signed the Cooperative and Mutual Aid Agreement.
-The Parties to the agreement are: Department of Defense - Alaska, the Alaska Federal Executive Association, the State of Alaska Department of Administration's commissioner or commissioner's designee, respectively or collectively.
+Party/Parties: one or more entities who have signed the Cooperative and Mutual Aid Agreement.
+The parties to the agreement are the Department of Defense - Alaska, the Alaska Federal Executive Association, the State of Alaska, respectively or collectively.

 Quorum: the minimum number of members of a deliberative body necessary to conduct the business of that group.